JRCSAVSN/SelfSupervisedLensless/README.md

          python scripts/create_dataset.py --data_path $data_path --psf_path $psf_path --output_path $output_path --noise_std $noise_std
      ```
-- Prototype camera: Download the dataset from [link](coming soon) (coming soon), it should have 20k training images and 1k testing images.
+- Prototype camera: Download the dataset from [link](https://drive.google.com/drive/folders/1LG-6gWBrCuhZYl7DPLXpxO2jtAu6Wk8P?usp=sharing) (coming soon), it should have 20k training images and 1k testing images.
+  - Note that the files downloaded from the link are preprocessed to the 250x250 resolution used in the paper.

 ### Training